awsdocs/amazon-ec2-user-guide-windows/doc_source/win-ami-config-fast-launch.md

 + `ec2:DescribeLaunchTemplateVersions` – Describe launch template versions for all resources\.
 + `ec2:DescribeSnapshots` – Describe snapshot resources for all resources\.
 + `ec2:DescribeSubnets` – Describe subnets for all resources\.
-+ `ec2:RunInstances` – Launch instances from a faster launching\-enabled AMI, in order to perform provisioning steps\.
++ `ec2:RunInstances` – Launch instances from an AMI with faster launching enabled, in order to perform provisioning steps\.
-+ `ec2:StopInstances` – Stop instances that were launched from a faster launching\-enabled AMI in order to create pre\-provisioned snapshots\.
++ `ec2:StopInstances` – Stop instances that were launched from an AMI with faster launching enabled, in order to create pre\-provisioned snapshots\.
-+ `ec2:TerminateInstances` – Terminate an instance that was launched from a faster launching\-enabled AMI after creating the pre\-provisioned snapshot from it\.
++ `ec2:TerminateInstances` – Terminate an instance that was launched from an AMI with faster launching enabled, after creating the pre\-provisioned snapshot from it\.
 + `iam:PassRole` – Allows the `AWSServiceRoleForEC2FastLaunch` service\-linked role to launch instances on your behalf using the instance profile from your launch template\.

 For more information about using managed policies for Amazon EC2, see [AWS managed policies for Amazon Elastic Compute Cloud](security-iam-awsmanpol.md)\.